Trump says he's placing Washington police under federal control and deploying the National Guard

-WASHINGTON (AP) — President Donald Trump said Monday that he’s deploying the National Guard across Washington and taking over the city’s police department in the hopes of reducing crime, even as the city’s mayor has noted that crime is falling in the nation’s capital.
+WASHINGTON (AP) — President Donald Trump said Monday that he’s taking over Washington's police department and deploying 800 members of the National Guard across the city in the hopes of reducing crime, even as city officials stressed that crime is already falling in the nation’s capital.

-The Republican president, who said he was formally declaring a public safety emergency, compared crime in the American capital with that in other major cities, saying Washington performs poorly on safety relative to the capitals of Iraq, Brazil and Colombia, among others.
+The president, flanked by his attorney general, his defense secretary and the FBI director, said he was formally declaring a public safety emergency and his administration would be removing homeless encampments.

-Trump also said at his news briefing that his administration has started removing homeless encampments “from all over our parks, our beautiful, beautiful parks.”

-“We're getting rid of the slums, too,” Trump said, adding that the U.S. would not lose its cities and that Washington was just a start.
+“We’re going to take our capital back,” Trump declared, adding he would also be “getting rid of the slums.”

+For Trump, the effort to take over public safety in Washington reflects an escalation of his aggressive approach to law enforcement.
+The District of Columbia’s status as a congressionally established federal district gives him a unique opportunity to push his tough-on-crime agenda, though he has not proposed solutions to the root causes of homelessness or crime.

-U.S. Attorney General Pam Bondi will be taking over responsibility for Washington's metro police department, he said, while also complaining about potholes and graffiti in the city and calling them “embarrassing.”
+Attorney General Pam Bondi will be taking over responsibility for Washington’s metro police department, Trump said, as he also railed against potholes and graffiti in the city and called them “embarrassing.”

-For Trump, the effort to take over public safety in Washington reflects a next step in his law enforcement agenda after his aggressive push to stop illegal border crossings.
-But the move involves at least 500 federal law enforcement officials as well as the National Guard, raising fundamental questions about how an increasingly emboldened federal government will interact with its state and local counterparts.
+Local officials rejected the Republican president's depiction of the district as crime-ridden and called his actions illegal.

+“The administration’s actions are unprecedented, unnecessary, and unlawful,” District of Columbia Attorney General Brian Schwalb said.
+“There is no crime emergency in the District of Columbia."

 Combating crime

-The president has used his social media and White House megaphones to message that his administration is tough on crime, yet his ability to shape policy might be limited outside of Washington, which has a unique status as a congressionally established federal district.
-Nor is it clear how his push would address the root causes of homelessness and crime.
+The president bluntly dismissed the idea that Washington needed to enlarge its 3,500-officer police force, even as he seeks to have more armed personnel going through the city with the goal of reducing crime.

+“It’s ridiculous,” Trump said about the size of Washington's police force.
+“What you need is rules and regulations, and you need the right people to implement them.”

-Trump said he is invoking Section 740 of the District of Columbia Home Rule Act to deploy members of the National Guard.
+Trump invoked Section 740 of the District of Columbia Home Rule Act in an executive order to declare a “crime emergency” so that his administration could take over the city's police force.
+He signed a directive for Defense Secretary Pete Hegseth to deploy the National Guard.

+While Trump has portrayed himself as a friend to law enforcement and enjoyed the political backing from many of their groups, he pardoned or commuted the sentences of the 1,500-plus people charged with crimes in the deadly Jan.
+6, 2021, U.S. Capitol riot, including people convicted of assaulting police officers.

-About 500 federal law enforcement officers are being tasked with deploying throughout the nation’s capital as part of the Trump administration’s effort to combat crime, a person familiar with the matter told The Associated Press on Monday.
+About 500 federal law enforcement officers are being tasked with deploying throughout the nation’s capital as part of Trump’s effort to combat crime, a person familiar with the matter told The Associated Press on Monday.

 More than 100 FBI agents and about 40 agents with the Bureau of Alcohol, Tobacco, Firearms and Explosives are among federal law enforcement personnel being assigned to patrols in Washington, the person briefed on the plans said.
 The Drug Enforcement Administration, Immigration and Customs Enforcement and the Marshals Service are also contributing officers.